12 Important Shopping Trends For 2023

 Chatbots are becoming an essential part of the shopping experience for many consumers.

-One research firm predicts that retail sales from chatbots could reach $112 billion in 2023, and retailers can save $439 billion a year in customer service savings.
+One research firm predicts that retail sales from chatbots could reach $112 billion by the end of 2023, and retailers can save $439 billion a year in customer service savings.

 Kusmi Tea was one online retailer that faced a surge of orders in 2020, and the brand used chatbots to maximize sales.